 In early 2011, the Internet Corporation for Assigned Names and Numbers (ICANN), the international authority over top-level domain names, approved the expansion of the number of generic top-level domains (gTLDs), which included allowing companies and organizations to create domains for their brands.
 NAR has been following this initiative since ICANN first began considering the introduction of a new round of gTLDs in 2005.

-NAR believes the new domain name will create a more positive experience for consumers who are seeking expert information and services and want to ensure they are working with a REALTOR®, a real estate professional committed to abide by a strict Code of Ethics.
-Given the Internet's convenience and round-the-clock accessibility, REALTORS® know that every year a growing number of consumers turn to the Internet as a source of information.
-According to NAR research, nearly nine out of 10 recent buyers used the Internet in their home search process.
+NAR believes the new domain name creates a more positive experience for consumers who are seeking expert information and services and want to ensure they are working with a REALTOR®, a real estate professional committed to abide by a strict Code of Ethics.
+Given the internet's convenience and round-the-clock accessibility, REALTORS® know that every year a growing number of consumers turn to the internet as a source of information.
+According to NAR research, nearly nine out of 10 recent buyers used the internet in their home search process.

 NAR has also entered into an exclusive marketing partnership with The Canadian Real Estate Association (CREA), the exclusive licensors of the REALTOR® mark in Canada.
 REALTOR® members of CREA will also be able to use the domain to provide consumers in Canada the same advantages, making .realtor™ truly North American in scope.